aungthurhahein/aungthurhahein.github.com/_posts/2015/2015-11-16-Bruce-Lee-Technique.md

 > Punch when you have to punch. \\
 > Kick when you have to kick.

 This is also a nice practical thought on how to plan and get things done.
-Research & evaluation is 2 important procedure to consider when you are initiaing for a new project.
+Research & evaluation is 2 important procedure to consider when you are initiating for a new project.
 There are many things to evaluate such as "which programming language to work with?", "what kind of development methodology to exercise?", "Tools, Frameworks and necessary technology for the project?" and so on.
 It is important to research and evaluate to get things done productively.
 Everyone wants an axe to cut a tree rather than a knife, but it's infeasible to cut an apple with axe.

 ### Lost in a forest of thoughts
 > If you spend too much time thinking about a thing, \\